Click here to Skip to main content

 In the server side we find the core components, the business domain declares the business entities and their behavior (action methods).
 Then services are declared that exposes our domain action methods.
 The services for persistence and serialisation constraints only expose DTOs between the client and server.
 As a result, the transformation of entities to DTOs needs to be addressed in a comprehensive manner.

 In order to decouple our business domain from the database, the repository components are responsible for the persistence of our entities.
 We will define a generic interface between these two layers.
-Two concrete implementations of the repositories are available: in-memory and NHibernate.
+Four concrete implementations of the repositories are available: in-memory, NHibernate, Entity Framework and RavenDB.

 The transaction manager is our "unit of work" implementation.
 It is responsible for our business transactions and the handling of business messages (warnings and exceptions).